 The TM Eye operation codenamed Bilbo commenced 8 months ago and has involved surveillance and regular deployments of undercover investigators from TM Eye’s Dedicated Undercover Unit.
 Evidence and intelligence highlighted the sophisticated structure and criminal behaviour of the gang.

 TM Eye Director David McKelvey said,”This was an outstanding piece of work and has resulted in the private criminal prosecution of some of the most prolific suspects operating at Bovingdon market in Hertfordshire.
 This will make a real impact on the open sale of counterfeit goods, particularly those brands that we protect.

-I would like to thank the Police at Haringey for their assistance in bringing this investigation to a successful conclusion, leading to the recovery of large numbers of fake goods”.
+We would like to thank the Metropolitan Police for their support and assistance in bringing this investigation to a successful conclusion, leading to the recovery of large numbers of fake goods”.

-TM Eye has prosecuted over 400 cases in the criminal courts by way of private criminal prosecutions and has a 100% conviction rate.
+TM Eye has prosecuted over 400 criminals by way of private criminal prosecutions and has a 100% conviction rate.
 All those convicted have their fingerprints, photograph and DNA taken and placed on police databases.